Starting a new blog (and business) is an exciting time. But before you launch your blog, make sure you’re ready!

 With that said, you want to pick a catchy blog name that is easy to remember.

-For this blog of mine, I chose Do Six Figures and one of my other blogs is Cash The Checks.
 It doesn’t matter how long your blog name is – what matters is if it’s easy to say and remember.

 Stuck on finding a good name for your blog?
 You can look at my guide on how to choose a blog name here.